Crysis 3: Critical reception

 The story was disliked by critics compared to the game's other aspects.
 Harmon thought that several emotional segments of the game failed to deliver, as well as criticizing the forgettable storyline and plot twists.
 Despite that, he praised the game's finale and considered that it brought a proper closure to the Crysis trilogy.
 In contrast, Donlan commented that it was not quite the conclusion the series deserved.
 Rorie thought that the story was more mature than its predecessors, despite having a relatively weak start and short length of about six hours.
 Bertz opined that the story was the most cohesive of the titles in the series.
 Veloria, however, criticized the game's narrative; he added that it was uninspiring due to the lack of character development and interesting dialogue.
 In contrast, Ogilvie thought that the game's dialogue and voice-acting were excellent, citing the game's relateable characters that its predecessors failed to achieve.
 He considered the game's storytelling a massive improvement for the series.

 Many reviewers considered Crysis 3 was an evolution of the series instead of a groundbreaking revolution.
 Rorie criticized the game for being unambitious, and that despite the game's overall refinements, it had not strayed far enough from its predecessors.
 He concluded that Crysis 3 did not achieve the revolution brought by the original Crysis.
 Veloria thought that the title failed to bring any new element to the genre, but the overall experience delivered by the game was still satisfying.
 Jose Otero of 1Up.com thought the game was fun despite its lack of original ideas stating: "If you go in understanding that Crysis 3 delivers blockbuster entertainment and multiplayer that iterates on Call of Duty's perks system, you'll be fine.
 But if you want Crysis to stake a claim all its own, you might be disappointed."
 Evan Lahti of PC Gamer commented that the game did not surprise players, and that the title presented a feeling of Crysis 2: Episode 2 instead of a proper sequel.

 Sales

 During its debut release week and the next, Crysis 3 was the best-selling retail game in the UK closely followed by Metal Gear Rising: Revengeance.
 It sold 205,000 copies in 12 days in North America during its debut month.
 The title, along with Dead Space 3, another EA title that was released in the same month, failed to meet the company's sales expectations.
 Cevat Yerli, Crytek's CEO, was also disappointed by the sales of Crysis 3.
 Nevertheless, he considered Crysis 3 the best game the studio had produced so far.

 Sequel

-A sequel under the working title of Crysis 4 is currently in development.
+A sequel under the working title Crysis 4 is currently in development.